django-bridge/django-bridge/website/docs/views.md

 ## Adding views to your URL config

 All Django projects contain a URL configuration file (usually called ``urls.py``in the project folder) that defines what views to run at what URLs.
-There are no differences in how the URL dispatcher works in a Django Render application, and you can even mix React-rendered views with template-rendered views.
+There are no differences in how the URL dispatcher works in a Django Bridge application, and you can even mix React-rendered views with template-rendered views.

 See Django's [URL dispatcher](https://docs.djangoproject.com/en/5.0/topics/http/urls/) documentation for instructions on how to add views to your URL configuration.